MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-I-Mammography-Quality-Standards-Act/part-900-Mammography/subpart-B-Quality-Standards-Certification/section-900.12.md

 (2) *Quality assurance records.* The lead interpreting physician, quality control technologist, and medical physicist shall ensure that records concerning mammography technique and procedures, quality control (including monitoring data, problems detected by analysis of that data, corrective actions, and the effectiveness of the correction actions), safety, protection, and employee qualifications to meet assigned quality assurance tasks are properly maintained and updated.
 These quality control records shall be kept for each test specified in paragraphs (e) and (f) of this section until the next annual inspection has been completed and FDA has determined that the facility is in compliance with the quality assurance requirements or until the test has been performed two additional times at the required frequency, whichever is longer.

-(e) *Quality assurance - equipment* - (1) *Daily quality control tests.* Film processors used to develop mammograms shall be adjusted and maintained to meet the technical development specifications for the mammography film in use.
+(e) *Quality assurance—equipment*—(1) *Daily quality control tests.* Film processors used to develop mammograms shall be adjusted and maintained to meet the technical development specifications for the mammography film in use.
 A processor performance test shall be performed on each day that clinical films are processed before any clinical films are processed that day.
 The test shall include an assessment of base plus fog density, mid-density, and density difference, using the mammography film used clinically at the facility.

 (i) The base plus fog density shall be within + 0.03 of the established operating level.